agilepro/better-thought/markdown/chapter-05.md

 Every now and then, someone explains something in a way that feels both simple and profound at the same time.
 That’s how I felt when I first heard about what are called the **Three Principles** -- originally named **Mind, Consciousness, and Thought**.

-They were introduced by a quiet, thoughtful man named **Sydney Banks**, who had no formal background in psychology or academia.
+They were introduced by a quiet, thoughtful man named **Sydney Banks**,{Sydney Banks} who had no formal background in psychology or academia.
 His realization was simple and life-changing:
 **everything we experience in life comes from the inside out, not from the world itself.**
 What’s happening “out there” doesn’t directly create our feelings -- our inner process does.